bknopp71/CS5040/README.md

 <img width="612" height="245" alt="image" src="https://github.com/user-attachments/assets/1fea60e0-42f7-4296-9766-63cd80de31ac" /> <br>

-The silver class includes native silver and related silver-bearing minerals identified with the following keywords.
-A image distribution is not currently listed:
+The silver class includes native silver and related silver bearing minerals identified using specific keywords as shown below.
+The image distribution is not listed here but is included in the exploratory analysis code file.

 - *Silver*
 - *Argentum*